 Sciatica is a very painful condition which occurs when the sciatic nerve, which runs from your hips to your feet, gets irritated.
 It usually clears up after four to six weeks — or even longer.
 You can usually feel a tingling, stabbing, burning, shooting, numb or weak pain in your bottom, back of legs, or feet and toes.

 It is often recommended that you continue doing your daily activities as much as possible, making sure you do regular back stretches and gentle exercises, take pharmacist recommended pain-killers, and use heat-packs (not hot-water bottles as you could scald the skin if you’re experiencing numbness) to ease the pain.
-Sitting and lying down for long periods can often worsen the pain, so it’s important to stay active.
+Sitting and lying down for long periods can often worsen sciatica pain, so it’s important to stay active.
 If symptoms are worsening and aren’t getting any better after a few weeks then you should see your GP.

 Call 911 if: